 Engineers are some of the most sought-after employees on the market.
 Some have even gone so far to proclaim that there’s a “war for engineering talent,” which has worsened with the pandemic.
 In June 2021, there were upwards of 365,000 job openings for IT workers, a large percentage of which included engineers.

 But not all engineers are created equal.
 Though they are often discussed as a singular group, engineers have many different subspecialties, each of which fills a different role for the company.
+Many people often wonder the differences between a data engineer vs software engineer.
 One such example is the difference between data engineers and software engineers.
 While both roles may be in high demand, companies will choose to hire one or the other (or both) depending on their needs.

 What are data engineers?